-This course has been approved for 4 Distance-Learning CPD Credits by the Federation of the Royal College of Physicians and the Royal College of General Practitioners.
-The expiry date for CPD approval is every 3 years from the date of accreditation.
-The course has also been awarded accreditation of 4 CDP hours by the Royal College of Nursing.
+This course has been approved for 4 CPD Credits by the Royal College of Physicians and 4 CPD hours by the Royal College of Nursing.

-RCN Accredited until November 14th 2018: Accreditation applies only to the educational content of the programme and not to any product.
+RCN accreditation applies only to the educational content of the programme and not to any product.
 RCN cannot confirm the competence of any practitioner completing this course.

 By using and accessing our training materials you expressly agree that you are doing so at your sole risk and discretion.
 The content in our training materials is provided for general information only.
 It is not intended to amount to advice on which you should rely.
 In particular, this information is not a substitute for professional medical care by a qualified health professional.
 If you are not a health professional, then you should ALWAYS check with a health professional before taking, or refraining from, any action on the basis of the content of the training materials.
 If you are a health professional then this information (including any professional reference material) is intended to support, not replace, your own knowledge, experience and judgment.